AustinThornley/pinia-example/README.md

 After it is installed, it will ask for a project name, and various other configuartions for a Vue app.
 For this, I simply chose Pinia and nothing else.

-*** I use this because it has more options to add on other various Vue tools
+*** I use this because it has more options to add on other various Vue tools than this command:
 ```sh
 npm create vite@latest
 ```